blivesta/svgpack/README.md

 ## Things to Note

 SVGPack does not currently support `circle` and `ellipse` elements.
-If your SVG file has `circle` and `ellipse` elements, you will need to convert these into 'path' elements.
+If your SVG file has `circle` and `ellipse` elements, you will need to convert these into `path` elements.
 You can use Illustrator's 'Make Compound Path' function to convert circles and ellipses into paths.